yosefmentzer/data-mining-realestate/README.md

 ## Usage instructions

 In order to scrape the data of the apartments' selling ads:
-a.
-Download realestatescraper.py and requirements.txt from https://github.com/yosefmentzer/data-mining-realestate
+- Download realestatescraper.py and requirements.txt from https://github.com/yosefmentzer/data-mining-realestate
-b.
-Make sure that all required libraries which are witten in the requirements.txt file are installed on your computer
+- Make sure that all required libraries which are witten in the requirements.txt file are installed on your computer
-c.
-Run the program
+- Run the program

 ## The process that the program runs "behind the scenes":

 After running the program,
-a.
-The program accesses komo.co.il and collects all city names from the site's "quick-links" (page from the site).
+- The program accesses komo.co.il and collects all city names from the site's "quick-links" (page from the site).
-b.
-For each city (from the city list), the program builds a URL, scrapes the data from the first page and identifies how many pages are left.
+- For each city (from the city list), the program builds a URL, scrapes the data from the first page and identifies how many pages are left.
-c.
-If the city has several pages of ads, the program generates a different url for each page and scrapes the data from each page.
+- If the city has several pages of ads, the program generates a different url for each page and scrapes the data from each page.
-d.
-The program parses the data into a pandas DataFrame.
+- The program parses the data into a pandas DataFrame.
-e.
-After finishing scraping and parsing the data for a city, the data in the city's DataFrame is printed to standard output.
+- After finishing scraping and parsing the data for a city, the data in the city's DataFrame is printed to standard output.
-f.
-After all cities' pages are scraped, the DataFrames for each city are concatenated into one aggregated DataFrame and exported as a csv file.
+- After all cities' pages are scraped, the DataFrames for each city are concatenated into one aggregated DataFrame and exported as a csv file.
-g.
-All process is monitored with a logging file.
+- All process is monitored with a logging file.

 ## Future features

-a.
-Track after changes in ads (new ads, price change...)
+- Track after changes in ads (new ads, price change...)
-b.
-Parse the description strings into relevant elements (street, size, # rooms...)
+- Parse the description strings into relevant elements (street, size, # rooms...)